Stefanough/SFA_BLG/source/notes/ruby.html.markdown

  This loop will run n number of times then stop

-**Literal**.
+<br>**Literal**.
 The term "literal" comes from the fact that you have written data literally into your program, i.e. exactly as written, not hidden behind a variable name.
 A literal is a notation for  representing a fixed value in source code.
 It is some data that is presented directly in the code, rather than indirectly through a variable or function call.
 The data constituting a literal cannot be modified by a program, but it may be copied into a variable.
 When creating a variable and populating it with the integer 8, the variable is not a literal but the integer that it points to is?
 In the following, 1 is an integer literal and the three letter string in "cat" is a string literal:

 ```ruby
 int a = 1;